Writing, speaking, and translating the future

 Localization as holistic rather than atomistic

 Trying to find ROI on localization investment that shows a direct correlation between a localized product or service and its success in a new market is difficult.
 There are just too many factors that contribute to success in new markets.
 Thus it is difficult to prove causality between localization and global sales.
-But marketing and sales teams do gather data that shows that localized versions of the product do help to increase the sales and brand awareness even if direct causality is difficult to show.
+However, marketing and sales teams do gather data that shows that localized versions of the product do help to increase sales and brand awareness even if direct causality is difficult to show.

-At Amazon I had the great fortune to work on a platform team that was a true cost center.
-Our goal was not top-line growth but bottom line savings.
+At Amazon, I had the great fortune to work on a platform team that was a true cost center.
+Our goal was not top-line growth but bottom-line savings.
 The team was small and had no business objectives other than optimization.
 The team owned the tools for localization and we had to figure out a way to make localization accessible across hundreds of business cases while providing an infrastructure for teams that had little to no experience in localization.
-Localization for these teams was a means to end.
+Localization for these teams was a means to an end.
 They needed to launch internationally and language was a necessary part of that.

 I struck on the idea of creating a business infrastructure to support their needs, just as the technical team was tasked with creating a technology infrastructure.
 As I built that business infrastructure, a whole new view of localization emerged.
 I began to grapple with how a company should design itself for globalization and localization and the pitfalls of not doing so.
 Some of the questions I struggled to answer were: